zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 - [**_nearest_**](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation): the most naive approach that often leads to aliasing.
 The high-frequency information in the original image becomes misrepresented in the downsampled image.
 - [**_bilinear_**](https://en.wikipedia.org/wiki/Bilinear_interpolation): a linear filter that works by interpolating pixel values, introducing a continuous transition into the output even where the original image has discrete transitions.
 It is an extension of linear interpolation to a rectangular grid.
 - [**_bicubic_**](https://en.wikipedia.org/wiki/Bicubic_interpolation): similar to _bilinear_ filter but in contrast to it, which only takes 4 pixels (2×2) into account, bicubic interpolation considers 16 pixels (4×4).
 Images resampled with bicubic interpolation should be smoother and have fewer interpolation artifacts.
-- [**_lanczos_**](https://en.wikipedia.org/wiki/Lanczos_resampling): calculate the output pixel value using a high-quality _Lanczos_ filter (a truncated sinc) on all pixels that may contribute to the output value, typically it is used on an 8x8 neighborhood.
+- [**_lanczos_**](https://en.wikipedia.org/wiki/Lanczos_resampling): calculate the output pixel value using a high-quality _Lanczos_ filter (a truncated sinc) on all pixels that may contribute to the output value.
+Typically it is used on an 8x8 neighborhood.
 - [**_box_**](https://en.wikipedia.org/wiki/Image_scaling#Box_sampling) (aka **_area_**): is the simplest linear filter; while better than naive subsampling above, it is typically not used.
 Each pixel of the source image contributes to one pixel of the destination image with identical weights.

 ### Qualitative results